swannodette/baduk/_posts/2016-12-28-cho-hun-hyun-games.markdown

 src="http://swannodette.github.io/baduk/assets/images/cho_book.jpg"></image>

-While the utility of studying master games for weaker players is often hotly debated among amateurs, I'm firmly in the the camp that believes doing so cannot hurt your game.
+While the utility of studying master games for weaker players is often hotly debated among amateurs, I'm firmly in the camp that believes doing so cannot hurt your game.
 For all the profound reading present in a professional game record, they also contain a multitude of moves well within the grasp of anyone dedicated to the game.
 In the